michalkolodziejski/verbose-happiness/README.md

 - `Marcin 'Whip' Łapiński`, for challenging me with Atari 2600 programming,
 - `Kamil 'Gorgh' Trzaska`, for inspiration and infinite imagination,
 - `Mono`, for simply being there and letting us warm in the grace of your knowledge,
+- `Jakub 'QBA' Husak`, for being the best musician, I happen to know (literally) :P
 - `Kaz`, for everything else
 - `all the fellows Atarians and other retro freaks` not mentioned here - keep up the good work!